cobalt-lang/cobalt-lang/README.md

 # Todo

+- Add help messages for cobalt, cobaltc, and cbproj (goal for v0.6.0)
 - Add support for variable declarations (goal for v0.6.0)
 - Make VM more space efficient, as binary expression opcode matching takes up a lot of unnecessary space, I have an idea to shorten this by around 200 lines.
 - Allow for users to deifne the name of the output file when running `cobaltc compile`.